-Supplemental medical insurance The System contributes the lesser of \$105 per month or the

-Medicare Supplement Premium to the Office of Management and Enterprise Services, Employees Group Insurance Division for
+Supplemental medical insurance The System contributes the lesser of \$105 per month or the Medicare Supplement Premium to the Office of Management and Enterprise Services, Employees Group Insurance Division for members receiving retirement benefits.

+Expenses

-Expenses The expenses of administering the System are paid from the
+The expenses of administering the System are paid from the Oklahoma Judicial Retirement Fund.

-Retirement Trust Fund.